-As of the date of this SAI, none of the Trustees owns Shares of the Fund.
+As of December 31, 2023, none of the Trustees owned Shares of the Fund.

-As of the date of this SAI, the Trustees and officers of the Fund as a group owned less than one percent of the outstanding Shares of the Fund.
+As of July 1, 2024, the Trustees and officers of the Fund as a group owned less than one percent of the outstanding Shares of the Fund.